Anthony tweeted: “yo what the **** does “oof” mean I’m 40 years old I’m too old for memes”

-An example of an online conversation I found:
+An example of an online conversation (it’s a meme, actually) I found:

 Emily: Did you know that at Cornell University they have an incredible piece of scientific equipment known as the tunneling electron microscope?
 Now, this microscope is so powerful that by firing electrons, you can actually see images of the atom, the infinitesimally minute building blocks of our universe.
 If I were using that microscope right now, I still wouldn’t be able to locate my interest in your problem.

-For example, if you are playing an online game and have invested considerable time in your character, and then your character dies for some reason and all the effort and time you invested goes down the drain, the word “oof” would be completely fine here.
+For example, if you are playing an online game and have invested considerable time in your character, then your character dies.

 Another scenario is if you see an exceptionally attractive individual pass by.